-When they announced the winner?
-I’ll never forget the screams.
-Our screams.
-The screams and cheers from our family and friends.
-From the corner of my eye, I saw Joanne pumping her arms into the air.
-One of my team mates behind me jumped about a foot off the ice.
+When the placements were announcements, I’ll never forget the screams, our screams.
+The cheers from our family and friends.
+We were hugging each other, and we could see Joanne, pumping her arms into the air.
+One of my teammates leaped a foot off the ice.

-Like girls who just won gold medals.
+Like girls who won gold medals.

 Photos: Family archives